I’m closing Writers’ Huddle for new members this Friday (31st October) and won’t be reopening the virtual doors until, at the earliest, May 2015.

 #5: Ebook Sales (2009 onwards)

 I make considerably more money selling my own ebooks than promoting other people’s.
 I brought out my very first paid ebook in 2008 (it was okay, all things considered!) and since then, I’ve created several more.
-The ones that have sold best are in the Blogger’s Guide series:
+The ones that have sold best are my four (so far!)
+Blogger’s Guides:

 - The Blogger’s Guide to Freelancing